aral/ar.al-site/content/2018/07/06/whither-ethics-new-scientist/index.md

 ---
 title: "Whither ethics, New Scientist?"
-date: 2018-07-06T06:49:36Z
+date: 2018-07-06T06:49:36+01:00
 ---

-{{< figure src="magazine.jpg" alt="New Scientist mmagazine on the tray table of my seat" caption="New Scientist: science sans ethics?" >}}
+{{< figure src="magazine.jpg" alt="New Scientist mmagazine on the tray table of my seat" caption="New Scientist: what's science sans ethics?" >}}

 I'm on a flight from Cork to London to speak at Nesta's Futurefest this weekend and I'm reading New Scientist.
 A full-spread ad for their conference in September, New Scientist List catches my eye.
 Hmm, might be interesting.
 And then I see the list of sponsors.
 Wow.